goblinfactory/talks-10-alternatives-to-akka/README.md

 ## Support, Feedback, Suggestions

-Please drop me a tweet if you find this demo useful.
+Please drop me a tweet if you find this demo code useful as a framework for your own experiments and learning.

 keep chillin!